Elitedino/elitedino.github.io/writings/youareanidiothistory.md

-> unformatted writing for topics
+> unformatted writing for the old site you are an idiot.org